 Read about the national successes of our young sporting stars here in 'Sports Stars of the future'

-Last year we achieved the Silver Schools Games Mark and are aiming to achieve Gold in 1819
+Last year we achieved the Gold Schools Games Mark and are aiming to achieve Platinum in 2022

 Each year we celebrate the success of of young sportsmen and women at a special event: